 With the commercial launch capabilities created through the COTS market stimulation efforts and with the expanded use of SAAs for the Commercial Crew program, NASA has also finally embraced the long-promoted vision of commercial space stations.
-The adoption of this vision is evident in the establishment of the Commercial LEO Destinations Program and the use of funded SAAs to stimulate the emerging market for commercial LEO human spaceflight capabilities as part of the NASA LEO Microgravity Strategy.238 These activities have allowed NASA to leverage seeded capabilities for the next frontier of commercial space development, from Earth's orbit to the Moon.
-In parallel, crosscutting capabilities such as communications have experienced market stimulation through initiatives such as the Communication Services Program, as part of the Space Communications and Navigation's commercialization plan.
+The adoption of this vision is evident in the establishment of the Commercial LEO Destinations Program and the use of funded SAAs to stimulate the emerging market for commercial LEO human spaceflight capabilities as part of the NASA LEO Microgravity Strategy.
+These activities have allowed NASA to leverage seeded capabilities for the next frontier of commercial space development, from Earth's orbit to the Moon.
+In parallel, crosscutting capabilities such as communications have experienced market stimulation through initiatives such as the Communication Services Program, as part of the Space Communications and Navigation program's commercialization plan.

 NASA has also stimulated the insurance market, which has been a broad enabler for commercial space activities.
-In addition to engaging in conversations and demand-signal efforts, NASA has begun requiring insurance for many partners, such as private astronaut mission providers.239 with commercial space capabilities, NASA has increasingly needed to bring economic analysis and due diligence capabilities in-house.
+In addition to engaging in conversations and demand-signal efforts, NASA has begun requiring insurance for many partners, such as private astronaut mission providers.

-As more and more NASA programs have begun to rely on and engage
+As more and more NASA programs have begun to rely on and engage with commercial space capabilities, NASA has increasingly needed to bring economic analysis and due diligence capabilities in-house.